oracle-quickstart/oci-hpc/README.md

 You will be able to use the instance type name as a feature in the job definition to make sure it runs/create the right kind of node.

-After a modification, you can run `/opt/oci-hpc/autoscaling/slurm_config.sh`
+After a modification of the `/opt/oci-hpc/autoscaling/queues.conf`, you need to run `/opt/oci-hpc/autoscaling/slurm_config.sh`

 To turn on autoscaling: